Top 10 Cities To Visit In Ireland

 6. Waterford

 The City of Crystal, Waterford is a city that’s famous for its crystal glassmaking.
 Visit the Waterford Crystal Factory, the Reginald’s Tower, and the Bishop’s Palace.
 Don’t miss the Waterford Museum of Treasures, where you can learn about the city’s history and heritage.
-(See Also: Cities To Visit In India In December)
+(See Also: Cities To Visit In Nigeria)

 7. Derry